 Sadly, Florence died at just four days old due to a congenital malformation.
-At a time when Gertrude should have been celebrating the start of a new life, she was planning a funeral and saying goodbye to a baby taken from this world much too soon.
+At a time when Gertrude should have been celebrating the start of a new life, she was planning a funeral for a baby taken from this world much too soon.

 Life was not fair.
-Gertrude was all too aware of that fact during the summer of 1909.
+During the summer of 1909, Gertrude was all too aware of that.

-Gertrude and Charles found strength in each other, and they adjusted to a new normal.
+Gertrude and Charles found strength in each other and adjusted to a new normal.
 The next summer, they welcomed their second child, a girl named Florence Virginia .

 Over the next two decades, Gertrude gave birth to seven more children, and she dedicated herself to her family.
 But a perfect life was not in the cards for her.

-In 1927, her youngest son Robert died just sixteen hours after his birth, due to a heart defect commonly called “blue baby syndrome” at the time .
-In 1930, her seven-year-old daughter Shirley died of diphtheria just one month after Gertrude’s husband died of lung cancer.
+In 1927, her youngest son Robert died just sixteen hours after his birth due to a heart defect commonly referred to as blue baby syndrome at the time .

 By the time she turned 42, Gertrude was widowed with five children living at home.
 Her husband’s small military pension would not even pay the light bill, and she had no other income.

 There were hard choices to be made during that time of sacrifice.
-Her daughter Mary quit school and became caregiver for her siblings, which enabled Gertrude to re-enter the job market after a 22-year absence.
-It was the height of the Great Depression, and she found herself competing with younger, more experienced candidates as she searched for employment.
+Her daughter Mary quit school and became caregiver for her siblings so that Gertrude could re-enter the workforce after a 22-year absence.
+It was the height of the Great Depression, and she found herself competing with younger, more experienced candidates in her job search.

-Again, she was undaunted.
-On the advice of a friend, she shaved a few years off of her age, and was able to secure employment.
-Her struggles lessened, and her happiness returned.
-There were weddings to plan, grandchildren to welcome, and family gatherings to attend.
+Over time, her struggles lessened, and her happiness returned.
+There were weddings to plan, grandchildren to welcome, and gatherings to attend.
 Gertrude embraced it all.

 But tragedy was not finished with her yet.

-Gertrude’s daughter Florence suffered from headaches for most of her life, but in the spring of 1942, they suddenly became unbearable.
-Florence was ill and in pain, and some family members noticed a change in her personality.
+Gertrude’s daughter Florence suffered from headaches for most of her life, but in the spring of 1942, her affliction became unbearable.
+Florence was ill and in pain, and family members noticed a change in her personality.

-Surely the illness was treatable, if not curable?
-Gertrude may have asked that question as her daughter’s condition worsened during the summer of 1942.
-Did she hope that – just this one time – life would be a little less unfair?
+Surely the condition was treatable, if not curable?
+Gertrude may have asked that question as her daughter’s health worsened during the summer of 1942, hoping beyond hope that this time, – life would be a little less unfair.

-By autumn of that year, Gertrude had her answer, and she found herself facing another unimaginable tragedy.
+But by autumn of that year, Gertrude found herself facing yet another unimaginable tragedy.

-On 7 November 1942, with Gertrude by her side, Florence died at age 32 .
-An autopsy revealed that a brain tumor may have been to blame for her mysterious illness and sudden death, but the information provided no solace to her family.
+On November 7, 1942, with Gertrude by her side, Florence Virginia Hansen Robbins died at age 32 .
+An autopsy revealed that a brain tumor may have been to blame for her mysterious illness and sudden death, but that information provided no solace to her family.
 Her death left three small children without their mother, it left a grieving husband without his beloved wife, and it left a devastated mother without her daughter.

 How did she do it?
-How did Gertrude keep on living after so much loss?
+How did she keep on living?
 Where did she find the strength?

-Her descendants will never know the answers to those questions.
-What they do know is that Gertrude was a survivor.
-She adjusted to countless “new normals,” and she somehow found happiness in what remained.
+Gertrude’s descendants don’t know the answers to those questions.
+What they do know is that their ancestor was a survivor.
+She adjusted to countless new normals, and she found happiness in what remained.

 She laughed, she loved, and she took nothing for granted.

-She knew that happiness required struggle, but most of all, she knew that that there were no guarantees in life.
+Most of all, though, she knew that there were no guarantees in life.